-Remodeling your kitchen can be a costly, labor-intensive task.
-One of the things you can do to your kitchen to give it a facelift without an entire remodel is to paint your cabinets.
-However, there are specific steps you must take before merely breaking out the paintbrush.
-We’re here to help you learn the essentials before you paint your kitchen cabinets so you can do the project correctly.
+Remodeling your kitchen can be a costly, labor-intensive task that takes weeks or months.
+One of the things you can do to your kitchen to give it a facelift without an entire remodel is to focus on your cabinets.
+You can either replace your kitchen cabinets or simply customize them with paint.

 Wood cabinets are the best cabinets to paint.
 Whether they are unfinished, painted, or stained, any type of wood will work.
 Even compressed or faux wood will work well.
 Pretty much any surface that you can use sandpaper on will work well, which is why materials such as laminates are bad options.
 If you can scuff up the surface of the cabinet with sandpaper, the paint will adhere.

-Preparing your cabinets and the entire kitchen is just as important as the painting.
-Start by emptying the cabinets completely and cleaning them thoroughly, ensuring that all dirt and grease is removed.
-It is imperative to get all of the grease off of the cabinets since you will likely be using water-based paint and oil and water do not mix.
+Step 1: Start by emptying the cabinets completely and cleaning them thoroughly, ensuring that all dirt and grease is removed.
+It is imperative to get all of the grease off of the cabinets since you will likely be using water-based paint, and oil and water do not mix.

 If your cabinets are already painted, use 120-grit sandpaper before finishing with a finer grade.
 If the paint is really thick, you may want to consider stripping them before sanding.
-If your cabinets are stained, use a 220-grit sandpaper.
+If your cabinets are stained, use 220-grit sandpaper.
 Be sure to vacuum up any dust and debris left behind after sanding the cabinets.
-If dust gets on your brush or in your paint it will make the finish look gritty.
+If dust gets on your brush or in your paint, it will make the finish look gritty.

 After you’ve prepped the cabinets and kitchen, primer is critical.
 Paint and primer all-in-one products should be avoided since they don’t do a great job at either.
-Oil paints and primers produce the best results, but oil-based paints are unavailable in some states, so this may not be an option for you.
+Oil paints and primers produce the best results, but oil-based paints are unavailable in some states, and it's hard to work with if you can get it, so it may not be the option for you.
 A good alternative is water-soluble waterborne paint, which is like a latex-oil combo.

 No matter what paint you choose, be sure to ventilate the room by directing a fan or two out the window and opening doors and windows when possible.
 It is also a good idea to wear a face mask, which are sold at all paint stores.
 Also, try to keep your work area clean.
-The neater you are, the less accidental messes and mistakes you will make.
+The neater you are, the fewer accidental messes and mistakes you will make.

 When painting your wooden kitchen cabinets, be prepared to have some visible wood grain showing through.
 They aren’t going to be totally smooth, no matter how much you sand them, so it is best to have realistic expectations.

-Painting your kitchen cabinets is not a one day project or even a weekend job for that matter.
+Painting your kitchen cabinets is not a one-day project or even a weekend job, for that matter.
 Allow yourself enough time to complete the project without rushing.
 If you are pressed for time, you will probably make more mistakes, which means the whole project will take longer.
 Allow yourself four to seven days from prep to finish for this project.